ment4list/SublimeZilla/README.md

 4. A new file will be opened called `sftp-config.json`.
 Save this file in the root of your project

 5. You can now interact with this server via the SFTP plugin

+Help
+====

+Unfortunatly I'm unable to test it on Linux or OSX.
+Please let me know if it is working!

+Please report bugs here so I can try and fix it.

+Thanks for trying it out!